We care | We respect | We are inclusive

 Originally formed in 2000, ELFT has long been recognised as a centre of excellence for mental health care, innovation and improvement.
 Our ambition is to make a positive difference by providing people with mental and community health care services that support their recovery.
 And help them to achieve the most fulfilling lives possible.
 Everything we do is driven by our values of care, respect and inclusivity.
 Our patients’ needs matter most and we are constantly working to improve our support for all who use and have contact with our services.
 Our extensive research approach, commitment to education and emphasis on quality means we are at the forefront of excellence in mental health care.

 Wherever patients receive our services and from whichever team, our values of care, respect and inclusivity underpin all that we do.
 We were first established as a mental health trust to cover East London, but have been broadening our remit for some time.
 Our core area includes City of London, Hackney, Newham and Tower Hamlets and, Bedfordshire and Luton (since April 2015).
 We also deliver numerous services to many other people further afield.
-They include specialist services in north east London, Hertfordshire and Essex; psychological therapies in Richmond; specialist addiction services in Redbridge, children and young people's speech and language therapy in Barnet and an award-winning specialist mother and baby psychiatric unit in Homerton that receives referrals from all across the south east.
+They include specialist services in north east London, Hertfordshire and Essex; psychological therapies in Richmond; and an award-winning specialist mother and baby psychiatric unit in Homerton that receives referrals from all across the south east.

 Our Staff | Estate | Population

-Our 5,000 staff, the heart of our operation, provide £353 million worth of services from over 100 community and inpatient sites.
-We never stand still and over £12 million is being spent in the current year alone to improve the environment and facilities for our patients, their carers and families.
+Our 5,500 staff, the heart of our operation, provide £390 million worth of services from over 100 community and inpatient sites.
 Our East London population totals around 750,000 and we are proud to serve one of the most culturally diverse parts of the UK.
-Our recent move into Bedfordshire and Luton means that we are now responsible for a further 630,000 people’s mental health care needs.
+In Bedfordshire and Luton, we are now responsible for a further 630,000 people’s mental health and community health (Bedfordshire only) care needs.

 - Assertive outreach services